gayaldassanayake/package-resolver/NextSteps.md

 can do with a DFS.
 So might need to change from a queue to a stack impl

 ### Pre release versions

+### Other

+1. Move the cases into a DDT
+2. Create different scenarios to be tested on.
+2. Refactor and move into separate functions.
+Will help when we need to impl locking modes.
+3. Allow configs like dist version, locking mode to be passed as args/ configs.